 Number 2 - Ryanair

-Ryanair has built up a reputation as the go to budget airline for cheap flights, and that reputation has definitely helped elevate the airline into the number 2 spot on our list.
-Although often shrouded with controversy, this airline has expanded hugely since its creation in 1984.
+Ryanair has built up a reputation as the go-to budget airline for cheap flights.
+That reputation has definitely helped elevate the airline into the number 2 spot on our list.
+Although often shrouded with controversy, this airline has expanded dramatically since its creation in 1984.
+With every passing month, it seems like more and more cities in Europe, and also some small towns, are being connected via a Ryanair flight.

 Flights on time: 77.76%

-Fun fact: In July 2010, Ryanair announced plans for standing seats on their aircrafts.
-These low comfort seats were set to top the charts for cheap flights at just £4, until the plans were dropped.
+Fun fact: In July 2010, Ryanair announced plans for standing seats on their aircraft.
+These low comfort seats were set to top the charts for cheap flights, at just £4 a trip.
+As one would expect, the plans were dropped soon after the announcement.

 Number 1 - Lufthansa Group (Lufthansa, Eurowings, Swiss, Austrian Airlines, Brussels Airlines)

-Topping our list, officially the biggest European airline in 2017 is the Lufthansa group!
-Topping the tables in terms of passengers carried and fleet size, the Lufthansa group is definitely a flying force to be reckoned with!
+Topping the list, officially the biggest European airline is the Lufthansa Group!
+Atop both tables in terms of passengers flown and fleet size, the Lufthansa group are definitely a flying force to be reckoned with!
+They took Ryanair's spot as number one a couple of years ago and they haven't looked back ever since.
+Lead by Lufthansa, perhaps the best-regarded legacy airline in Europe, the group still looks to grow and expand in the following years.

 Country: Germany, Switzerland, Austria